htao7/npsize/README.md

 This program is for NP size measurement from Hitachi HT 7700 TEM images.

 To use the program, download the 'mag' folder and 'npsize_multi.py'.
 Put images in a folder starting with "sphere/cube/rod" and run npsize_multi.py.
 The program will open all the jpg/tif  files and measures the average size of the particles (radius for spheres (to be developed), edge length for cubes, width and height for rods).
-The particles measured will be highlighted with green rectangles.
+The particles measured will be highlighted with green rectangles and index number.
 Press 'n' on keyboard to open the next image.
 Press 'Esc' to quit.
+After finishing, all the labelled NP images and the corresponding measurements will be recorded in newly generated files.

 Manual adjustments:
 1. Use the trackbar on top to change the size of the binding rectangles for more precise measurements.